House of 1000 Corpses: Home media

 The film was released on VHS and DVD on August 12, 2003.
 For the main menu of the film, Zombie had Sid Haig perform in character as an added bonus.
 The Blu-ray edition of the film was released on September 18, 2007.
 The Blu-ray edition of the film features the added menu content with Haig, as well as the bonus features found on its initial release.
 The film was released alongside The Devil's Rejects (2005) in a combo-pack on January 4, 2011.
-Zombie spoke in 2003 of releasing a "super-duper deluxe" edition of the film on DVD, which he hoped would include the footage of the scrapped characters, as well as deleted footage from the film's death scenes; Zombie also claimed the "fishboy" scene was initially much gorier, and he hoped to include added footage for that scene.
-Years later, Zombie elaborated on the subject, stating:

-I don't think it ever will [be released], because I don't think anyone knows where any of it is, truthfully.
-Even when they put together the DVD, which was 13 years ago, we couldn't find anything because they had shot two hundred interviews in the time since the shoot.
-We had behind-the-scenes stuff, make-up tests, all these different things, and nobody could find it.
-It was all lost.
-That's why I think whatever exists is all that's going to ever exist.